viamrobotics/docs/docs/services/data/capture-sync.md

 Wait for a few seconds and you should see correctly colored images.

 ## Next steps

-To sync your captured data with the cloud, [configure cloud sync](/services/data/cloud-sync/).

 If you have synced data, such as [sensor](/components/sensor/) readings, you can [query that data with SQL or MQL](/how-tos/sensor-data-query-with-third-party-tools/) from the Viam app or a MQL-compatible client.
 If you have synced images, you can use those images to [train machine learning models](/how-tos/deploy-ml/) within the Viam app.